microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

 The Azure Functions created in this exercise will act as a switching proxy or the mechanism to return to different (discount) information based on the user logged in to the application.
 Although you have used a simple condition here, this could also use more complex rules which could potentially be hidden behind another web api call.

 1. Login to the Azure Portal.
-Select the `+ Create a resource` button found on the upper left-hand corner of the Azure portal, then select Compute > Function App.
+Select the **+ Create a resource** button on the upper left-hand corner of the Azure portal, then select **Compute > Function App**.

     ![createfunctionapp](images/createfunctionapp.png)

 1. Create a Function app with similar settings as specified in the below image.
-Select Create to provision and deploy the function app.
+Click **Create** to provision and deploy the function app.

     ![functionapp](images/functionapp.png)